Robert S. Bray, Jr. MD

 Dr. Bray’s commitment to forward-thinking medicine has resulted in the full, safer and faster recoveries of such top athletes as Hurdling’s Lolo Jones, MotoX’s Robbie Maddison and Big Wave Surfing’s Ian Walshe.
 To date, he has performed more than 13,000 successful surgeries, with a 95% focus on outpatient procedures, in stark contrast to the nation’s 20% average.

-Dr. Bray founded the state-of-the-art, multi-disciplinary DISC Sports & Spine Center (DISC) in 2006, and now offers locations in Los Angeles and Orange County.
-DISC is the official medical services provider for Red Bull’s North American athletes and the Los Angeles Kings.
+Dr. Bray founded the state-of-the-art, multi-disciplinary DISC Sports & Spine Center (DISC) in 2006.
+DISC is the official medical services provider for Red Bull’s North American athletes and the U.S. SailGP Team.

 Before launching DISC, Dr. Bray founded Cedars Sinai’s The Institute for Spinal Disorders and built it into one of the country’s largest spine programs.
 A Baylor College of Medicine graduate, he has also served as the director of neurosurgery and headed the spinal programs at St. John’s Medical Center, Century City Hospital and Daniel Freeman Memorial Hospital.